pdbartsch/pdbpages/content/post/common-arcgis-field-calculations.md

 {{< /highlight >}}

-- **Unit conversion using math.** To convert from square footage to acres and round to two decimal places you could do something like this:
+- **Unit conversion using math** To convert from square footage to acres and round to two decimal places you could do something like this:
 {{< highlight python >}}

 # expression: